api-platform/docs/core/serialization.md

 The following rules apply when denormalizing embedded relations:

-* If an `@id` key is present in the embedded resource, then the object corresponding to the given URI will be retrieved through the data provider.
+* If an `@id` key is present in the embedded resource, then the object corresponding to the given URI will be retrieved through the state provider.
 Any changes in the embedded relation will also be applied to that object.
-* If no `@id` key exists, a new object will be created containing data provided in the embedded JSON document.
+* If no `@id` key exists, a new object will be created containing state provided in the embedded JSON document.

 You can specify as many embedded relation levels as you want.